amaropedro/Manipulating-data-from-.csv-datasheet/README.md

 # Advanced data structures and C
 This is a program that uses data structures to read and sort files from a publicly available covid datasheet.
-Made in 2020 as an university assigment.
+Made in 2020 as a university assignment.
 Credit to Gerson for working with me on this.

 Instructions below